Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: New features and their usage

-The efficiency of \pkg{TMB} and our use of precision matrix $\vec{Q}$ instead of covariance matrix $\vec{K}$, means that \pkg{FRK} v2 is now better equipped than \pkg{FRK} v1 to use a large number of basis functions.
-This is important, as the predictive performance of fixed rank kriging is often determined by the number of basis functions, as can be seen from the following experiments.
+The efficiency of \pkg{TMB} and our use of precision matrix $\vec{Q}$ instead of covariance matrix $\vec{K}$ means that \pkg{FRK}~v2 is well equipped to use a large number of basis functions.
+This is important, as the predictive performance of fixed rank kriging is often determined by the number of basis functions, as show in the following experiment.

-In our first experiment, we repeated the analysis in Section \ref{sec:03-01:Poisson} using one, two, and three resolutions of basis functions; Table \ref{tab:03-02:PoissonScoringRules} shows the results for each run.
-Clearly, predictive performance improves as the number of resolutions, and hence the number of basis functions, increases.
-However, the coverage remains accurate in all runs, implying that the model is able to accurately quantify uncertainty irrespective of the number of basis functions employed.
-This is in large part due to the presence of the fine-scale random variation term, $\xi(\cdot)$, in (\ref{eqn:04-01:Y(s)}).

-In our second experiment, we re-ran the analysis for the comparative study of spatial-prediction methods published in \cite{Heaton_2019_comparative_study}, which included spatial predictions from \pkg{FRK} v1.
-The data used in that study was made up of a training data set and a test data set consisting of 105,569 observations and 42,740 observations, respectively.
-Table \ref{tab:Heaton_comparison} replicates Table 3 of \cite{Heaton_2019_comparative_study}, with an additional entry corresponding to \pkg{FRK} v2, wherein many more basis functions were used than was practical with \pkg{FRK} v1.
-Specifically, \pkg{FRK} v1 used 485 basis functions, whilst \pkg{FRK} v2 used 12,114.
-The results show that the increased number of basis functions from \pkg{FRK} v2 significantly improved the diagnostic scores over \pkg{FRK} v1, so that the results for \pkg{FRK} v2 are now comparable to the spatial-prediction method MRA.
-To achieve these improvements over \pkg{FRK} v1, we only had to specify \code{nres = 4}, \code{K\_type = "precision"} and \code{method = "TMB"} in \fct{auto\_basis}, \fct{SRE}, and \fct{SRE.fit}, respectively; the rest of the \pkg{FRK} v1 code that was used in the comparative study was left unchanged.
+We re-ran the analysis for the comparative study of spatial-prediction methods published in \citet{Heaton_2019_comparative_study}, which included spatial predictions from \pkg{FRK}~v1.
+The data used in that study comprised a training data set and a test data set consisting of 105,569 observations and 42,740 observations, respectively.
+Table~\ref{tab:Heaton_comparison:full} replicates Table~3 of \citet{Heaton_2019_comparative_study}, with an additional entry corresponding to \pkg{FRK}~v2, wherein many more basis functions (12,144) were used than was practical with \pkg{FRK}~v1 (485).
+The results show that the increased number of basis functions significantly improved the diagnostic scores.
+To achieve these improvements, we only had to specify \code{nres = 4} rather than \mbox{\code{nres = 3}}; the rest of the code that was used in the comparative study was left unchanged.